ABSanthosh/rslookup/README.md

 ## ToDo

 ### High Priority
-- [ ] search bar in the directory page are not working sometimes till refreshed
+- [x] search bar in the directory page are not working sometimes till refreshed
-  - [ ] Try to use route grouping to make home header and directory header separate
+  ~~- [ ] Try to use route grouping to make home header and directory header separate~~
+- [ ] Dropdown in gpa calculator page is causing overflow in mobile
+- [ ] image in attendance calculator page is causing overflow in mobile
+- [x] Prof page is overflowing in mobile
+- [x] make icons efficient.

 ### Medium Priority
 - [x] Migrate to sveltekit 2